Ifrit: Morocco

 In Moroccan belief, the afarit form a more powerful type of demon, comparable to jinn and other supernatural creatures.
 They have more substantial existence, and are greater in scale and capacity than other demons.
 However, their shapeshifting abilities are inferior compared to jinn.
 Their physical appearance is often portrayed as having monstrous deformities, such as claw-like or thorny hands, flaming eyes or seven heads.

 Just as with jinn, an ifrit might possess an individual.
-Such persons gain some abilities from the ifrit, such as getting stronger and more brave, but the ifrit renders them insane.
+Such persons gain some abilities from the ifrit, such as getting stronger and braver, but the ifrit renders them insane.
 With the aid of a magical ring, the afarit might be forced to perform certain orders, such as carrying heavy stones.

 Shabakism

-A story circulates among the Shabak community in Northern Iraq about a certain ifrit who incensed Ali by his evil nature long before the creation of Adam.
+A story circulates among the Shabak community in Kurdistan about a certain ifrit who incensed Ali by his evil nature long before the creation of Adam.
 (Note: It is a common belief among Muslims that Muhammad's creation precedes that of Adam.
 Shia sources, often add Ali to the human beings predating the creation of Adam and the earth.)
 Consequently, for the ifrit's wickedness, Ali chained the ifrit and left him alone.
 When the prophets arrived on earth, he appeared to all of them, beginning with Adam, and begged them for his release, but no prophet was able to break the chains.
 When Muhammad met the ifrit, he brought him to Ali for release.
 Ali was merciful to the ifrit, and decided to release him under the condition that he surrenders to the will of God.